arama42/psychosis-indicators/README.md

 12. **left_hand_state** & **right_hand_state**: str [‘Closed’, ‘Open’]
 - It determines whether a hand is ‘CLOSED’ or ‘OPEN’ based on the euclidean distance between THUMB_TIP and INDEX_TIP landmarks.

-## Acoustic Features
+## Acoustic Features - Extracted Using acoustic_feature.ipynb
 1. **Avg_pitch**: float
-- It calculates the average pitch of the 10 seconds audio segment using the piptrack function from the librosa library.
+- It calculates the average pitch of the audio segment using the piptrack function from the librosa library.

 2. **Avg_intensity**: float
-- It calculates the average intensity of the 10 seconds audio segment using the piptrack function from the librosa library.
+- It calculates the average intensity of the audio segment using the piptrack function from the librosa library.

 3. **Transcription**: string
 - It transcribes the 10 seconds audio segment using the Google Speech Recognition service through the recognize_google method from the speech_recognition library.

+4. **Entity Extraction**: list
+- It extracts entity mentioned in the transcriotion, for example, date, organization, etc.

 ## Cross-modality Features
-**Contradiction** between expected gestures and actual gestures

-This code aims to identify and output the rows where there are contradictions between the expected gestures based on words in the transcript and the actual recorded gestures.
-The contradictions are detected by comparing the values in the dataframe with the expected values specified in the word_gesture_map dictionary.

-Steps undertook:
-- Split the transcript into individual words and store them in the words variable.
-- Iterate over each word in the words list.
-- If the word is present in the word_gesture_map dictionary:
-  - Get the expected gestures associated with the word.
-  - Iterate over each gesture and expected value pair.
-  - Compare the expected value with the actual value in the row for the corresponding gesture.
-- If a contradiction is found (the values don't match), print the word, the actual value, and the expected value, and return the row.
+- It analysis the correlation between austic features (pitch and intensity) and numerical visual features (total_movement_per_second and pose_openness)

+## BERT Model - bert_model.ipynb
+This code performs text classification using the BERT model.
+It reads transcriptions from a CSV file, combines them based on video names, and then splits the data into training, validation, and test sets.
+It uses the BertTokenizer from the Hugging Face transformers library to tokenize the input text and encode labels.
+The BERT model is then trained and evaluated using the Trainer class.

+### Dependencies
+This code requires the following libraries to be installed:
+- pandas
+- numpy
+- sklearn
+- torch
+- transformers

+## Random Forest Model - random_forest.ipynb
+This code implements a random forest model for gesture classification.
+It performs the following steps:
+- Data Pre-processing
+  - a.
+Deal with empty values
+  - b.
+Feature engineering
+  - c.
+One-hot encoding
+  - d.
+Drop duplicate columns
+  - e.
+Scaling
+- Correlation analysis
+- Random Forest Model
+  - Train Test split based on video level data records (to avoid data leakage)
+  - Train test split rate: 0.2
+- Final Performance on testing dataset: 0.625
+### Dependencies
+This code requires the following libraries to be installed:
+- pandas
+- sklearn
+- os
+- numpy
+- seaborn
+- matplotlib

+## RNN Model - rnn.ipynb
+The RNN model follows the exact same steps as random forest for the data pre-processing.
+- Final Performance on testing dataset: 0.75
+### Dependencies
+This code requires the following libraries to be installed:
+- pandas
+- sklearn
+- os
+- numpy
+- tensorflow